-Simply put, dedicated blacksmiths and craftsmen were responsible for making swords, spear and shields but also armor such as helmets, chain mail as well as other parts of body armour too.
-It can be safely said that this need to make continual improvements to armour and medieval helmets turned out to be a race against the weapons makers which led to improvements that lasted for almost 10 centuries.
+Simply put, dedicated blacksmiths and craftsmen were responsible for making swords, spear and shields but also armor such as helmets, chain mail as well as other parts of body armor too.
+It can be safely said that this need to make continual improvements to armor and medieval helmets turned out to be a race against the weapons makers which led to improvements that lasted for almost 10 centuries.

 Among a number of medieval helmet designs, there were a few that lasted for a number of centuries.
-However the bascinet is considered the best of all not only sophisticated in terms of the technology used but also in the way it was used to as a piece of decorative armour as well.
+However the bascinet is considered the best of all not only sophisticated in terms of the technology used but also in the way it was used to as a piece of decorative armor as well.

 It was for this reason that these helmets were used primarily by royalty and knights too.
 With the Spangenhelm, kettle hat and Barbute used extensively by infantry, a number of other helms and helmets that were used by soldiers in the higher ranks.
 Yet without a doubt, the great helm is still considered to be the best medieval helmet for war.

 A number of medieval helms and helmets came with a lot of problems such as being too stuffy and heavy and having poor visibility.
 In some cases, it was difficult to breathe in them.

 With every new helmet design, protection was sacrificed for less weight apart from addressing other aspects as mentioned above.

 As for the worst helmet design, it was clear that the ones in the Early Middle Ages did not perform as they should have due to the lack of protection despite being lighter than the later helms and helmets that were designed.